Prior College Experience

 - Read Policies: We recommend reading North's Admissions/Registration policies before you register for classes.

 - Consult the Online Schedule.
-To help you decide what courses to take, visit MyNorth for the most accurate and up-to-date version of the quarterly schedule.
+To help you decide what courses to take, visit the class schedule for the most accurate and up-to-date version of the quarterly schedule.

 - Register online or in person.
-With your Student Identification Number (SID) and your class item numbers selected from the course schedule, you are ready to register.
+With your ctcLink ID number (EMPLID) and your class numbers selected from the course schedule, you are ready to register.
 You have two options: